-1. Letters of Credit shall be posted to the Region upon execution of the Tri-Party Agreement in the amount of \$2,500 per servicing capacity assignment credit persons awarded or a minimum of \$100,000 and an upper limit of \$500,000.
+1. Letters of Credit shall be posted to the Region upon execution of the Tri-Party Agreement in the amount of \$500 per dwelling unit in the proposed development.

-Figure Four: Example of how to calculate the amount for the letter of credit
+Figure Three: Example of how to calculate the amount for the letter of credit

-A 130 unit apartment building with a PPU of 2.00 would be awarded 60 credit persons, as explained in Chapter One of this Program Guide.
+100 units (80 townhouse and 20 single detached units) are proposed with a PPU of 2.7 and 3.1 respectively would be awarded 46 credit persons, as explained in Chapter One of this Program guide.

-Letter of Credit Amount = Servicing credit persons x \$2,500 per credit person
+Letter of Credit Amount = Proposed units x \$500 per unit

-= 60 credit persons x \$2,500
+= all 100 units x \$500